jhdcruz/ProCESO/README.md

 - **Develop a feature that simplifies planning and participating in community outreach activities**, such as faculty delegations and student participants’ newsletters, increasing engagement and participation;
-- **Implement automation of generating and distributing of e-certificates** to participants, reducing manual workload and enhancing operational efficiency; and
+- **To implement automated processes for generating, distributing, and validating e-certificates** of participants, thereby reducing manual workload and improving operational efficiency; and
-- **Integrate AI in facilitating feedback analysis and evaluation**, using sentiment analysis for effective feedback collection and data-driven decision-making.
+- **To integrate AI** for analyzing and evaluating feedback, such as sentiment analysis, to effectively collect feedback and support data-driven decision-making through AI-assisted summary and insights.

 ## Features

-Proposed feature **to be implemented**.

-- Student Attendance Monitoring
-- Outreach Activities Management
+- Outreach Activities Mgmt.
   - Faculty Delegation
+  - Event Timeline/Backtracking
+- Automated E-Certificates (Generation, Distribution, Valdation)
+- Feedback Analysis
-    - Sentiment Analysis of Feedbacks
+  - Sentiment Analysis
-- Activities Calendar View
-- Automated Certificate Generation
+  - AI-assisted Summary & Insights

 ## Tech Stack